at-internet/ga2at/README.md

 ## Duplicated hit types

 This plugin doesn't duplicate all the data sent to GA.

 Here are the hit types duplicated, and how the will be converted to AT Internet

 ### `pageview`

 The most common GA hit type.
 Measure page views.

 In AT Internet, it will be tracked as a page view too.

+If the configuration `useTitle` is set to `true`, the page title will be used as the page name, otherwise, it will be the page URL.

 ### `event`